Tin/sqlalchemy-gevent-mysql-drivers-comparison/README.md

 Pure python driver support gevent's monkey patch, so they support cooperative multitasking using coroutines.
 That means the main thread won't be block by MySQL calls when you use PyMySQL or mysql-connector-python.

-### 1000 sessions, 100 concurrency, each session only have 1 insert and 1 select
+### 1000 sessions, 100 concurrency, each session only have 1 insert and 1 select, simulate high throughput low concurrency scenario

 ```
 mysql://root:@localhost:3306/mysql_drivers_test total 1000 (100) 10.1098 seconds